fantasyui-com/object-database/README.md

 ## External API

-At the end of the day, when you are exhausted and your database horks your data, for the fifteenth time, you got to ask your self are you a :mouse: or a :man:?
+At the end of the day, when you are exhausted and your database horks your data, for the fifteenth time, you got to ask your self are you a :mouse: or a :woman:?

 The point of this database is simple files that you can simply manipulate and easily strategize about.
 The primary protection of data, is your responsibility, your backup; but you know what to backup from day one.